-This Bulletin has been revised to add the 2016 Model Year.
-Please discard Corporate Bulletin Number 15-06-03-001.
+This Bulletin has been revised to add 2017 Model Year and update the note for AGM charging voltage and information for Manual Sections under Storage Tip.
+Please discard Corporate Bulletin Number 15-06-03-001A.

 The following diagnosis might be helpful if the vehicle exhibits symptom(s), that include but not limited to, a slow or no crank condition that may be caused by a discharged battery.